MDAStanford/Cyber-Security-Project-1/README.md

-This document contains the following details: - Description of the Topologu - Access Policies - ELK Configuration - Beats in Use - Machines Being Monitored - How to Use the Ansible Build
+This document contains the following details: - Description of the Topology - Access Policies - ELK Configuration - Beats in Use - Machines Being Monitored - How to Use the Ansible Build

 ### Description of the Topology